shinwei-chong/microfluidics-drop-coalescence/README.md

 # Estimating Drop Coalescence Time in Microfluidics
 2021 MEng Research Project.
 University of Birmingham, School of Chemical Engineering
-Authored by: Shin Wei Chong
+Authored by: Shin Wei Chong & Callum McLean

 ## Aim
 To develop a MATLAB-based tool for processing experimental videos containing drop coalescence events to predict the drop coalescence time.